rishitc/100-days-of-code/log.md

-Began working on visualising the [Daily Power Generation in India (2017-2020) Dataset on Kaggle](https://www.kaggle.com/navinmundhra/daily-power-generation-in-india-20172020?select=file.csv)
+Yet to begin working on visualising the [Daily Power Generation in India (2017-2020) Dataset on Kaggle](https://www.kaggle.com/navinmundhra/daily-power-generation-in-india-20172020?select=file.csv) link to be added soon.

 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)